openrsp/openrsp/doc/what_is_openrsp.rst

 the calculation, and we therefore think that analytical calculation should be used whenever it is practical.

-Today's programs written for the calculation of response properties either do not have a recursive structure, or they use numerical methods to different extents, or both.
-In the cases where existing programs use an analytical approach, they are either not recursive (which typically means that a new program routine must be written for each new property for which calculation is desired), or they can only be used for a limited category of properties.
+Today's programs written for the calculation of response properties may either not have a recursive structure, or may use numerical methods to different extents, or both.
+In the cases where existing programs use an analytical approach, they may either be not recursive (which typically means that a new program routine must be written for each new property for which calculation is desired), or they may only be usable for a limited category of properties.
 As the complexity of the expressions that must be evaluated in an analytical approach to yield the desired response property increases rapidly with the order of response, such analytic calculation of high-order response properties can